frostburn/hewmp/README.md

 ## Advanced Rhythms
 Text2Music has a few rhythm families that do different things based on how many notes there are in the manipulated pattern.
 ### Geometric
 Some natural rhythms such as bouncing balls can be hard to notate using integer multiples and tuplets alone.
-This is where the Concatenated Geometric rhythm family comes in.
-As the name implies the durations are in a geometric progression and the notes are concatenated together in time.
-You could also call this the Exponential rhythm family due to the way it sounds, but `CG` is more precise in meaning.
+This is where the Geometric rhythm family comes in.
+As the name implies the durations are in a geometric progression.
+You could also call this the Exponential rhythm family due to the way it sounds, but `G` is more precise in meaning.
 ```
-P1[x22 CG0.9 ?]  $ Note played in a bouncing ball rhythm of 22 bounces such that
+P1[x22 G0.9 10]  $ Note played in a bouncing ball rhythm of 22 bounces over 10 beats such that
-$ the first bounce takes one beat of time and each bounce is 90% of the duration of the last one.
+                 $ each bounce is 90% of the duration of the last one.
 ```
-### Arithmetic
+### Concatenated Arithmetic
 An arithmetic progression starts with an initial duration and progressively adds a fixed duration to it.
 The initial duration is to the left of `CA` and the fixed duration is to the right.
 Concatenated arithmetic rhythms align with a grid while geometric rhythms generally do not.
 ```
 =M-[x2 6CA-1 4]  $ Notes of a major chord with relative durations